Reality-Defender/realitydefender-sdk-typescript/README.md

    cd realitydefender-sdk-typescript
    ```

-2. Add a sample image to test with:
+2. Add a sample file to test with:
    ```bash
    # Copy an image file to the examples directory
    cp /path/to/your/image.jpg examples/sample-image.jpg
    ```
-   Note: You can use any JPG, PNG, or other supported image file.
+   Note: You can use any common image, video, audio, text file, or other supported media formats.
 The example will look for a file named `sample-image.jpg` in the examples directory.

 3. Set your API key and run the example:
     ```bash